Vinnie Pasquantino Player Props: Royals vs. Marlins

 Vinnie Pasquantino At The Plate

-- Pasquantino has picked up a hit in 60.3% of his 58 games this year, with more than one hit in 24.1% of them.
+- Pasquantino has picked up a hit in 59.3% of his 59 games this season, with more than one hit in 23.7% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.